thepassle/rollup-plugin-native-css-modules/README.md

 This plugin does **not** transform any CSS module imports to JavaScript, it leaves the import statements and imports in tact.

 ## Example

+Checkout the example on [Stackblitz](https://stackblitz.com/edit/rollup-repro-fbdojc).

+Or take a look at the [example project](https://github.com/thepassle/css-example-project) for a more elaborate example.

 ### Input

 `src/index.js`: